11 Dogs That Are Similar to Greyhounds

 Scottish Deerhound

-They are often called the Royal Dog of Scotland.
+They are often called the Royal Dogs of Scotland.
 However, they aren’t the most popular of all dog breeds due to their high energy and need for wide-open spaces.

 6. Kanni

 This breed is classified as a sighthound, though it is largely used for coursing game, and it is a royal indigenous breed seen exclusively in black-and-tan or black-and-sable combinations.
 The Kanni is a medium-sized breed, typically growing between 35 and 48 pounds.
-Males are a little larger than females, standing about 25 inches tall with females standing about 22 inches tall.
+Males are a little larger than females, standing about 25 inches tall, while females stand about 22 inches tall.

 7. Italian Greyhound